AgeOfWar/ManyMexBot/README.md

 }
 ```

-Run the program, and in the generated `bot.properties` file set the bot token and the path to the
+Run the program (you can downoad it [here](https://github.com/AgeOfWar/ManyMexBot/releases/)),
-config file.
+and in the generated `bot.properties` file set the bot token and the path to the config file.

 Now run again your program and enjoy your bot!